Dan Millman: Career

 In 1968, Millman served as director of gymnastics at Stanford University, where he coached U.S. Olympian Steve Hug and brought the Stanford team to national prominence.
-During Millman's tenure at Stanford, he trained in Aikido, eventually earning a shodan (black belt) ranking, and studied T'ai chi (Taiji) and other martial arts.
+During Millman's tenure at Stanford, he trained in aikido, eventually earning a shodan (black belt) ranking; he studied tai chi and other martial arts.

-In 1972, at the invitation of the sports activist Jack Scott, Millman joined a program of athletic reform at Oberlin College in Oberlin, Ohio as an assistant professor of physical education.
-At Oberlin, on a travel-research grant from the college, Millman traveled to San Francisco, where he completed the Arica 40-Day Intensive Training, then to Hawaii, India, Hong Kong, and Japan, where he studied various disciplines including yoga and martial arts.
+In 1972, at the invitation of Jack Scott, a sports activist, Millman joined a program of athletic reform at Oberlin College in Oberlin, Ohio as an assistant professor of physical education.
+At Oberlin, on a travel research grant from the college, he went to San Francisco, where he completed the Arica 40-Day Intensive Training.
+Next he traveled to Hawaii, India, Hong Kong, and Japan; he studied various disciplines including yoga and martial arts in Japan.

-In 1985, Millman began to produce audio and video programs, and to present seminars and professional keynotes.
+In 1985, Millman began to produce audio and video programs.
+He also started presenting seminars and professional keynotes.
 His work is generally connected to the "human potential movement".

-Millman has authored 17 books as of 2015 which together have been published in 29 languages.
-In 2006, his first book, Way of the Peaceful Warrior, was adapted to a film, Peaceful Warrior, with Nick Nolte, distributed by Lionsgate Films and re-released by Universal Pictures in 2007.
-Dan credits the inspiration for his first book to a gas station attendant he met who reminded him of Socrates and to whom he gave that name.
+Millman has authored 17 books as of 2015 which have been published in 29 languages.
+In 2006, his first book, Way of the Peaceful Warrior, was adapted for a film, Peaceful Warrior.
+The movie stars Nick Nolte, distributed by Lionsgate Films and was re-released by Universal Pictures in 2007.
+He credits the inspiration for his first book to a gas station attendant he met who reminded him of Socrates and to whom he gave that name.